t-d-k/LibreCrypt/docs/technical_details__creating_a_new_hash_cypher_driver.md

 <TD style="vertical-align: top; width: 5%;">Valid</TD>

 <TD style="vertical-align: top; width: 25%;">Hash algorithm processes input data in variable-length blocks.</TD>
-<TD>Hashes which use variable length blocksizes cannot be used for DoxBox volumes.
-(DoxBox volumes use HMAC, which requires that the blocksize of hashes is a fixed size.) </TD>
+<TD>Hashes which use variable length blocksizes cannot be used for LibreCrypt volumes.
+(LibreCrypt volumes use HMAC, which requires that the blocksize of hashes is a fixed size.) </TD>
 </TR>
 <TR>
 <TD style="vertical-align: top; width: 10%;">Greater than 0</TD>